English determiners: Modifier

 Determiner phrases can also function as post-head modifiers in these phrases.
 For example, the determiners each, enough, less, and more can function as post-head modifiers of noun phrases, as in the determiner phrase each in two seats each.
 Enough can fill the same role in adjective phrases (e.g., clear enough) and in adverb phrases (e.g., funnily enough).

-DPs also function as modifiers in DPs (e.g., [not that many] people)..
+DPs also function as modifiers in DPs (e.g., [not that many] people).

 Fusion of functions

 Determiners may bear two functions at one time.
 Usually this is a fusion of determinative and head in an NP where no head noun exists.
 In the clause many would disagree, the determiner many is the fused determinative-head in the NP that functions as the subject.
 In many grammars, both traditional and modern, and in almost all dictionaries, such words are considered to be pronouns rather than determiners.

 Types of determiners

-Multiple words can belong to the same part of speech but still differ from each other to various extents, with similar words forming subclasses of the part of speech.
+Several words can belong to the same part of speech but still differ from each other to various extents, with similar words forming subclasses of the part of speech.
 For example, the articles a and the have more in common with each other than with the demonstratives this or that, but both belong to the class of determiner and, thus, share more characteristics with each other than with words from other parts of speech.
 Article and demonstrative, then, can be considered subclasses or types of determiners.